 - You can try and finish each day a little further ahead than where you’ve started.
 For instance, if your goal is to improve your health, you can try to add another healthy habit that you want to maintain each day, such as doing a bit more exercise, or drinking a bit less soda.

-Note that the concept of “net positive” initially gained prominence through its use in the corporate landscape, where it signified the idea that companies should put more into society and the environment than they take out of them.
+The concept of net positive initially gained prominence through its use in the corporate landscape, where it signified the idea that companies should put more into society and the environment than they take out of them.

 However, this concept has been formulated in various forms throughout history.
 One notable example of this is attributed to Robert Baden-Powell, who inspired the world’s Scout Movement, and who said that you should “leave this world a little better than you found it”.